AyushTripathi20122004/tesla-demo-website/README.md

-This is just a Clove model of Tesla Car website
+This is just a Clone website of Tesla.com and it is also my first project
 I Hope that You like it 💕💕